aabbtree77/twinpeekz/README.md

 Go is the only static language with simple polymorphism/compile time and a large practical "no design patterns" community.

-Edit 2022: I am no longer sure about simplicity (esp. since Go v.1.18), and Go in 3D.
+*Edit 2022: I am no longer sure about simplicity (esp. since Go v.1.18), and Go in 3D.
 Anything "too far from C" brings layers and artificial runtime performance limits.
 This argument also rules out F#, Elm/Reason ML, Pony...
 The language should be that of a "better C" category.

 The problem is, we do not have much choice in the "mature/popular static non-GC" language category.
 Rust is not productive, Zig is too low level.
 Ada, ATS, D, Nim have failed to attract masses, for a reason.
 Odin/V/Kit/C3/Carbon/Jai are relatively little known and further fracture the community, missing the punch line and any written software in them.
 Add a bunch of more exotic options such as carp, ark, ion, quaint, myrddin, cyclone, nimskull, neut...
-Scroll below for some arguments around Nim which I consider to be one of the better options, though this could be hopeless.
+Scroll below for some arguments around Nim which I consider to be one of the better options.
+The "static non-GC" space could also be just hopeless.*

 ## Why OpenGL?